wintercoder1/Compass-AI/README.md

-# DEICheck.ai
+# Compass-AI
-The retrieval augmented generative AI powered app that fuels DEICheck.ai.
+The retrieval augmented generative AI powered app that fuels Compass-AI.io.
 Uses Llama with Llama Index and Pinecone Vector Database.
 (Coming soon... for now it uses LLamaIndex default in memory vector store for word embeddings instead.)

 ## What it does